 In the Willamette, smallmouth bass are common both below and above Willamette Falls (between Oregon City and West Linn).

 They are commonly found up to about the Albany and Corvallis area, where fishing can be quite good.
 Upriver from there, you’ll find smallmouths mixing with trout and expanding their range up to Eugene and into the Coast and Middle forks.

-Smallmouth also are found in the lower sections of tributaries, including the Santiam, Yamhill and other rivers.
+Smallmouth also are found in the lower sections of tributaries, including the Santiam, Tualatin, Yamhill, and other rivers.
 There is plenty of man-made structure, including rip-rap and pilings, especially in Portland, and no shortage of natural rocky structure farther upriver.

 Look for smallmouth bass in shallow water during the springtime.
 They usually will be found a bit deeper during the summer and fall.